The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

 \subsection{Splashback radius and the radial location $\varsigma$ of the minimum of the differential mass profile}

-In this section, we compute the radial logarithmic derivative of the density profiles of the synthetic clusters listed in Table \ref{samples} and identify the splashback radius.
-We then link the splashback radius with the radial location $\varsigma$ of the minimum of the radial differential mass profiles.
+In this section, we compute the radial logarithmic derivative of the density profiles of the synthetic clusters listed in Table \ref{samples} and identify $R_{\rm spl}$.
+We then compare $R_{\rm spl}$ with the radial location $\varsigma$ of the minimum of the derivative of the cumulative radial mass profiles.

-For each redshift and mass bin, we compute the cumulative radial mass profiles of all the halos.
-The profiles are obtained adding, progressively from the centre, the mass of 201 adjacent spherical shells; the shells have outer cluster-centric radii spanning the range $(0.1,10) R_{200}$, and they are logarithmically spaced.
-For each halo, we compute the spherical radial density profile, $\rho_{sph}$, and the corresponding radial logarithmic derivative, $\frac{d \log\rho_{sph}}{d \log r}$.
-In Fig. \ref{splashSim}, the curves show the median radial differential density profiles of the 52 halo samples of Table \ref{samples}: for each sample, the value of the corresponding curve in each radial bin $r_i$ is the median of the set of the individual $\frac{d \log\rho_{sph}}{d \log r}\Big|_{r_i}$ of all the halos in the sample; each point of these curves is determined by a number of data equal to the size of the corresponding sample (columns ``size'' in Table \ref{samples}).
+For each redshift and mass bin, we computed the average radial shell mass density profile, $\rho_{\rm shell}(r)$, of the halos as follows.
+For each halo, we computed the mass within 200 adjacent spherical shells progressively from the center.
+The shells had outer cluster-centric radii spanning the range $(0.1,10) R_{200c}$, and they were logarithmically spaced.
+We then computed the average shell mass profile of each halo sample: The value of the mass at each radial bin $r_i$ of this profile is the mean of the individual shell masses of all the halos in the sample at $r_i$.
+Each value of these average profiles was determined by a number of data equal to the size of the corresponding sample (columns ``size'' in Table \ref{samples}).
+From these average profiles $\rho_{\rm shell}(r)$, we also computed the logarithmic derivative, ${d \log\rho_{\rm shell}/d \log r}$.
+This procedure automatically includes the mean background matter density $\rho_{\mathrm {bkg}}(z) = 3H^2(z)\Omega_M(z)/8\pi G$, where $\Omega_M(z)=\Omega_M(1+z)^3/\left[\Omega_M(1+z)^3+\Omega_\Lambda \right]$, and $H(z)$ and $G$ are the Hubble parameter and the gravitational constant, respectively.
+This procedure is the same as the approach adopted for real clusters.